Transport in Mumbai: Rickshaws

 A mechanical meter decides the fare which is proportional to distance traveled.
 The Mumbai Metropolitan Region Transport Authority (MMRTA) updated the auto-rickshaw fares and declared a hike recently that is applied from 1 March 2021.
 The regulation for auto rickshaws is similar to taxis, and methods of complaining against the auto rickshaws and taxis are available on the Mumbai RTO website.

 Survey

 In 2021, UK-based car-sharing company Hiyacar has announced in a survey that Mumbai is the most stressful city in the world for driving.
 Public transportation options are one of the main factors which were observed for the survey.

+National Highways

+The city of Mumbai, the financial capital of India and the capital of Maharashtra state, is a critical node in the country's national highway network.
+These highways facilitate inter-state connectivity and link the Mumbai Metropolitan Region with many cities in india like Bengaluru, Chennai, Kolkata, and Delhi.
+National Highway 48 Starts from the Western express highway at Mira Road, and after the Teen Hath Naka Junction at Thane, it continues from the Eastern Express Highway to Pune, and from which it reaches Chennai.
+It connects Mumbai to Bengaluru.
+National Highway 160 connects Thane, near Mumbai to Sankeshwar, in Karnataka.
+National Highway 66 connects Panvel, near Mumbai, to Kanniyakumari in Tamil Nadu.
+It starts at Kalamboli circle from which NH 48 and Mumbai Pune Expressway continue and NH 66 starts from here.
+Here is where the Sion-Panvel highway ends.
+Old National Highway 6 connected Mumbai to Kolkata, until it was removed after a massive renumbering in 2010.
+Mumbai-Agra Highway connected Mumbai and Agra from Thane.

 Rail

 Mumbai Suburban Railway

 The Mumbai Suburban Railway is the oldest commuter rail in Asia, founded in 1853.
 It is owned by Indian Railways and operated by its Western Railways and Central Railways divisions.
 Most economical transport subsidized by the government of India via Railway ministry.
 With a length of 430 km, it has highest passenger density in the world, 7.5 million people daily, more than half of daily capacity of Indian Railways.
 It has four radial lines: